Frequently Asked Questions

-Our classrooms have been at capacity for several years.
-As interest exceeds openings, a random lottery for openings is held early in March for the following school year.
-Interested families must submit a district Student Information Form for their child(ren) by the last business day in February in order to be included in the lottery.
+If interest exceeds openings, a random lottery for openings is held early in March for the following school year.
+Interested families must the Google Form for each of their school-aged children by the last business day in February in order to be included in the lottery.
 The random drawing for openings is conducted by our Superintendent and a Board of Education member to ensure impartiality.

 What is the waiting list?